aakashbhardwaj619/aakashbhardwaj619.github.io/_posts/2021-05-15-Teams-Activity-Notifications-Azure.md

 var previewText = new ItemBody
 {
-    Content = "A new task has been created for you" //Text Preview for the notification };
+    Content = "A new task has been created for you" //Text Preview for the activity notification.
+};

 var templateParameters = new List<KeyValuePair>()